-There are various competing theories about how the first peoples arrived in the Americas.
+There are various competing theories about how the indigenous peoples arrived in the Americas.
 Until recently, it was generally believed that early inhabitants traveled from present-day Siberia to Alaska over a land bridge across the Bering Strait.
 Some scholars estimate this epic migration occurred around 14,000 years ago.
-In the last several decades, new evidence of older sites in the southern reaches of South America has challenged the land bridge theory.
-Early humans may have arrived by combination of foot and on boats following the coastline south as early as 23,000 years ago.
+In the last several decades, new evidence of older sites in the southern reaches of South America has challenged the land-bridge theory.
+Early humans may have arrived by a combination of foot and boat travel following the coastline south as early as 23,000 years ago.
 In Monte Verde, Chile, scientists have discovered some of the oldest undisputed evidence of human occupation in the Americas.
 Apparently, early peoples were seafarers (or at least seafood lovers): among the artifacts found were 10 different species of seaweed.

 Complex societies first developed in the valleys of coastal Peru.
 Their growth was unsustainable, however – it's thought that the population of some of these valleys grew until all the cultivable land was occupied.
 The need to expand into neighboring valleys led the inhabitants to organize, innovate and conquer.
 Not dissimilar from what would happen after the Europeans arrived, conquerors became the rulers and the conquered became their subjects, thus developing the social and economic hierarchies of these early states and beyond.

 These embyronic societies ultimately developed into major civilizations, such as the Wari empire of the Peruvian central highlands, the Tiahuanaco culture of highland Bolivia, the Chimú of northern Coastal Peru and the Inca empire of Cuzco.